xxl4/me/source/resume/index.md

 - **Contribution**: Configured log shipping from servers to Elasticsearch using Beats and Logstash.
 Created dashboards and visualizations in Kibana to monitor system performance and troubleshoot issues.
 Automated deployment and scaling using Docker, Kubernetes, and Jenkins.

-- **Technologies**: Elasticsearch, Logstash, Kibana, Beats, Docker, Kubernetes, Jenkins, DevOps, DevSecOps, Security, Networking
+- **Skills**: Elasticsearch, Logstash, Kibana, Beats, Docker, Kubernetes, Jenkins, DevOps, DevSecOps, Security, Networking

 ### Starbucks Ecommerce Platform